google-deepmind/learning-to-learn/README.md

 `util.py` for more details):

 * `simple`: One-variable quadratic function.
-* `simple-multi`: Two-variable quadratic function, where one of the variables, where one of the variables is optimized using a learned optimizer and the other one using Adam.
+* `simple-multi`: Two-variable quadratic function, where one of the variables is optimized using a learned optimizer and the other one using Adam.
 * `quadratic`: Batched ten-variable quadratic function.
 * `mnist`: Mnist classification using a two-layer fully connected network.
 * `cifar`: Cifar10 classification using a convolutional neural network.